gabepsilva/modularApp/README.md

 2. Create a module structure similar to the items module
 3. Implement the module interface with dependencies on other modules as needed
 4. Register the module in the server.go file
 5. The module will automatically be initialized when the server starts

+## Development Notes

+- The app uses a modular architecture with DI (Dependency Injection)
+- All modules are initialized in `server.New()`
+- Environment variables are loaded in each module using direct os.Getenv calls
+- Authentication middleware is created with JWT caching support
+- Memcached is used in a load-balanced setup with multiple servers